 saachihonda

-Now comes the interesting part – tired of all the fuss, Soichiro decided to take a well-deserved break, spending about 10,000 yen on a barrel of booze, from which he and his friends toasted themselves for a year.
+Now comes the interesting part.
+Tired of all the fuss, Soichiro decided to take a well-deserved break, spending about 10,000 yen on a barrel of booze, from which he and his friends toasted themselves for a year.

 honda1

 However, he has not forgotten his first love, cars.
-In 1962, Soichiro took up his dream again and started building cars once more.
-Despite all the pressure Japan’s bigwigs put on him, attacking him with all sorts of arguments about how their country didn’t need another car manufacturer, Soichiro didn’t listen – the wolf is known to change his coat, but not his face.
+In 1962, Soichiro took up his dream again and began building cars once more.
+Despite the pressure Japan’s bigwigs put on him, attacking him with all sorts of arguments about how their country didn’t need another car manufacturer, Soichiro didn’t listen – the wolf is known to change his coat, but not his face.
 So Honda followed its instincts and did well – three years later, it would lead the podium in this segment too.

-Soichiro didn’t need people out of the box and off the school benches.
-He needed visionaries, or at least as crazy as he was in his years of apprenticeship.
-He vehemently refused to involve his relatives in his business, rejecting the idea of his chairman’s seat being taken by one of his children – “it doesn’t matter how good and brilliant the founder of the company was; there is no guarantee that his son is capable of the same greatness.
-The company’s management must be taken over by someone with these leadership qualities in their blood”.
+Soichiro didn’t. need people out of the box and off the school benches.
+He needed visionaries, or at least those as crazy as he was during his years of apprenticeship.
+He vehemently refused to involve his relatives in his business, rejecting the idea of his chairman’s seat being taken by one of his children –

 Even today, Soichiro proves that it’s not the schools you attend or the social environment that lifts you in your daydreams.
-What matters is what you really want, if you understand your purpose in life, listen to the inner voice that sometimes sounds crazy, and fight for your dreams.
+What matters is what you really want, whether you understand your purpose in life, listen to the inner voice that sometimes sounds crazy, and fight for your dreams.
 And fighting without misses, fences, and obstacles is impossible.

 Next post Let’s dance, baby: NSX Type S 2022